 It’s commonly said that there are four main ways to promote your business.
 Many rely on advertising, some opt for PR and others use cold calling as a means to generate new customers.

-The networking groups that I’ve been involved in for the last seven years have been a significant factor in our Word-of-Mouth process.
-I’m currently a member of MarketWest BNI, which has a fair share of trusted businesses that I’m always happy to recommend.
+The networking groups that I’ve been involved in for the last ten years have been a significant factor in our Word-of-Mouth process.
+For example, I’m currently a member of MarketWest BNI, which has a fair share of trusted businesses that I’m always happy to recommend.
 But it’s my more recent involvement in Asentiv that has really provided the focus that a small business needs.
-The courses and events organised by the Irish guru of networking, Alan Bell, have taught me that we should spend less time randomly advertising and cold-calling potential prospects, hoping they hit the right person at the right time.
+Their various courses and events have taught me that we should spend less time randomly advertising and cold-calling potential prospects, hoping they hit the right person at the right time.
 Instead, we should be clearly defining our target market and then focusing our energies on developing and educating a small number of referral partners to engage this target market.
 And the key to a good referral partner is someone that you can strategise with in order to help them in the same way.
 Because what’s more effective than you saying how brilliant you are? – someone else saying it, and especially someone who your potential client trusts.

 It’s worth dipping your toe in this form of marketing: it’ll cut down on your marketing spend, and increase your success rate when you get to the point of contact with your customer.
-Have a chat with Alan at one of their numerous events and you’ll never cold-call a customer again.
+Drop us a line if you are interested in networking as a form of business growth.
+You’ll never cold-call a customer again!